victronenergy/dynamic-ess/README.md

   - Have 28 days of operation time
   - Have location set for at least 28 days
 - Run at least version 3.10 of Venus OS (latest or candidate)
 - Not be running the VRM implementation of Dynamic ESS, as this will bite each other.
 The service `com.victronenergy.settings` and path `/Settings/DynamicEss/Mode` is used for this.
 Mode `1` (auto) is used by VRM.
-Mode `4` (Node-RED) can be used for Node-RED implementataions.
+Mode `4` (Node-RED) can be used for Node-RED implementations.

 # QuickStart